 Calcium and Vitamin D

-Calcium and vitamin D are nutrients associated with healthy bones, so if you have a broken bone, a stress fracture or have had a joint replacement, make sure to get plenty of these nutrients to strength your bones.
+Calcium and vitamin D are nutrients associated with healthy bones, so if you have a broken bone, a stress fracture or have had a joint replacement, make sure to get plenty of these nutrients to strengthen your bones.
 The best sources of calcium and vitamin D are low-fat dairy foods.
 Fat-free (skim) milk has slightly more calcium than full-fat or low-fat (1%) milk and is fortified with vitamin D to help your body absorb the calcium.
 Yogurt, a good source of calcium, is not always fortified with vitamin D, so check the nutrition label of your favorite yogurt to make sure you are getting vitamin D also.

 For more information on vitamin and mineral supplementation for bone health, check out our Vitamins & Supplements for Bone Health page.